Types of violence within the context of domestic violence

 - Forcing the victim to abort a pregnancy

 - Hindering or forcing the victim to use contraception

 - Making insinuating comments about the victim or others in the presence of the victim

-Psychological violence may include subtle or overt verbal abuse, humiliation, threats or any behaviour aimed at scaring or terrorising the person experiencing the abuse.
-The victims may lose their confidence, self-esteem or self-determination.
-It can take many forms including threats of suicide, extreme jealousy and stalking or harassment at work or using digital technology, and isolating the victim from family and friends, and other contacts in the community.
-Psychological violence often has long term consequences that can be even worse than physical injuries.
+Psychological violence may include subtle or overt verbal abuse, humiliation, threats, or any behaviour aimed at scaring or terrorising the person experiencing the abuse.
+The victims may lose their confidence, self-esteem, or self-determination.
+It can take many forms including threats of suicide, extreme jealousy and stalking or harassment at work or using digital technology, and isolating the victim from family, friends and other contacts in the community.
+Psychological violence often has long-term consequences that can be even worse than physical injuries.